Rural School Bus Pilot Project

 - Fleet expansion for zero-emission school buses

-- Bus replacement for conventional fuel buses with a hyrbid or internal combustion engine.
+- Bus replacement for conventional fuel buses with a hybrid or internal combustion engine.
 The projects will require the use of renewable fuel types

-for all-electric projects will be allowed to apply for up to three buses, while projects using renewable fuel will be allowed one bus per School District.
+for zero-emission projects will be allowed to apply for up to three buses, while projects using renewable fuel will be allowed one bus per School District.

 will need to identify and provide information about their replacement or "old bus" as part of the initial application.
 Even though zero-emission projects allow for fleet expansion and do not require a bus to be replaced,

 applicants must select a bus currently in their fleet to be used for ranking purposes.
 Zero-emission projects will be required to designate the "old bus" as a

 back-up bus for their fleet, and limit its usage.